Christmas Specials From the Past – Queue the Cheesiness

 The Carpenters Christmas Portrait aired on ABC in 1978.
 This clip includes the great Gene Kelly, Georgia Engel, and Kristy McNicol.

 This is the Donnie & Marie Osmond Christmas Show from 1977 (in its entirety).

-This is the first part of A Muppet Family Christmas from 1987.
+A Muppet Family Christmas from 1987.

 Take a commercial break with some of these Christmas-themed ads from the 1970s.

 Need a unique gift idea?
 How about this portable radio from the 1950s?